DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava/ncmlschema.md

 #### dimension Element

-The <b>_dimension_</b> element represents a netCDF dimension, i.e. a named index of specified length.
+The <b>_dimension_</b> element represents a netCDF dimension, i.e. a named extent of specified length.

 ~~~
   <!-- XML encoding of Dimension object -->